Home Top Vancouver Attractions Vancouver’s Science World

 The World of Science in Vancouver

-Built for the 1986 World’s Fair, Science World is the modern-looking landmark building at the east end of False Creek.
+Built for the 1986 World’s Fair, Science World is the fun-looking landmark building at the east end of False Creek.
 The structure looks like it has a giant mirrored ball on top.
-Inside that ball is the OMNIMAX Theatre where, when the theatre re-opens, you can see terrific films on the world’s largest domed movie screen.
+Inside that ball is the OMNIMAX Theatre where, years ago, you could see terrific films on the world’s largest domed movie screen.

-As it is almost 100% inside, and because it’s a first-rate science centre, Science World is an especially great place to visit on rainy days.
+Science World is an especially great place to visit on rainy days because it’s a first-rate science centre that’s almost 100% indoors.
 There are lots of hands-on things to see and experience.

 Science World (by On the Mark Drone Services)